EmmanuelKasper/cri-o/docs/crio.conf.5.md

 **version_file_persist**=""
   Location for CRI-O to lay down the persistent version file.
-  It is used to check if crio wipe should wipe images, which should only happen when CRI-O has been upgraded
+  If set to a file path, CRI-O will save its version to that file.
+Further CRI-O restarts will check that file to see if if CRI-O has been upgraded, which will trigger a cleanup of all container images.
+  If set to an empty string, this will prevent the cleanup of container images on upgrade.

 **internal_wipe**=true
   **This option is currently DEPRECATED, and will be removed in the future.**